Sir William Pepperrell and His Family

 This painting shows us a wealthy and happy family, correct?
 If you look closely, some of the details will tell you this family portrait is not all that it seems.
 How so?
 Look closely at the faces of the family.
 Does one of the faces seem ghost-like to you?
 Does Mrs. Pepperrell’s face look stiff?
 Are her eyes staring off into space?
 There is a reason for this.
 As it turns out, Mr. Pepperrell decided to sail away from America with his wife Elizabeth and their three daughters and only son.

 Why do you think Mr. and Mrs. Pepperrell and their children sailed away from America?
 Not all the American colonists wanted to break free from the British Empire and its king.
 Colonists like the Pepperrells were loyalists.
 This means they were loyal to Great Britain and their king.
-For this reason, the Pepperrells sailed away from America.
-Sadly, Elizabeth Pepperrell died on her journey from the American colonies to England.
+For this reason, the Pepperrells sailed away in exile from America.
+Sadly, Elizabeth Pepperrell died tragically before their journey from the American colonies to England.
 This portrait was painted after Mr. Pepperrell and his children had arrived in England, after Elizabeth had died and after they had lost a great deal of their wealth and land in the American colonies.
 To include Elizabeth in their family portrait, the artist Copley had to model Elizabeth’s face from memory, as he had painted a picture of her when she was a girl, or perhaps he modeled her face from an earlier portrait of her.
 Why do think Mr. Pepperrell wanted a painting of his family the way they were before his wife had died and before they had fled their homeland?
 Perhaps Mr. Pepperrell wanted to have a painting that would remind him of a happier time.
 There is another sad thing about this painting.
 Look at the toddler on Mrs. Pepperrell’s lap.
 Is he the focal point of the portrait?
 Do we focus our attention on him?
 Yes, we do.
 What elements in the composition make our eyes look at him?
 He is in the center.
 His mother is holding him up to his father.
 His sister is embracing him.
 Why would the artist make the only boy the focus of the portrait?
 As the only boy, he would have inherited the family fortune and would have carried on the family name and title.
 Sadly, he died when he was young.
 Knowing what you now know about the Pepperrell family, what would your title for this painting be?

 On a happier note, here is a photo of a family who came to the museum to see this painting of Sir William Pepperrell and his family.
 They were interested in seeing this painting, because Sir William Pepperrell was their great-, great-, great-, etc. grandfather!
 Does the man in the photo look like Sir William Pepperrell?
 Look at their chins.
 They look exactly the same!
 What about the boy in the photo?
 Does he look like the toddler in Mrs. Pepperrell’s lap?
 Look at their ears.
 What about the other children?
 Do they resemble one another too?
 Do you have any paintings or photographs of your ancestors?
 If so, do you bear a resemblance to them like this family bears a resemblance to their ancestors?